IUS-CS/c346-fa23-project-team-rocket/README.md

 Run `./gradlew build` from the project root directory to build it.
 The jar can be found in the build/libs directory.

+## Testing

+The programs tests can be run by using the `./gradlew cucumber` command from the project root directory.

 ## Usage